 Blockchain is expected to be widely used across digital real estate and asset management in the next few years.
 Some examples of current uses of Blockchain in real estate include:

 As you can see, the benefits of using blockchain in real estate are numerous.
-To summarise, some benefits include:
+To summarize, some benefits include:

 Smartphone apps don’t require an introduction.
-With over 3 billion smartphone users in the world today, all spending the majority of their mobile time in-app, they are well and truly a central part of our lives now.
+With 7.1 billion smartphone users in the world today, all spending the majority of their mobile time in-app, they are well and truly a central part of our lives now.

 From Facebook and Instagram, to Uber and Netflix, mobile apps provide a mobile-friendly interface for users, while also allowing businesses to use mobile features to their advantage.
 Push notifications, camera/GPS integration, customer engagement, and automatic updates are all major benefits of offering a mobile app in addition to your website.